j3ssty/Useful-Tools-for-Students/README.md

 - prooffreading to locate errors
 - formatting of typos
   ## Addition to the teams project
-  1. More information abot the canva section
+  1. More information about the canva section
   2. clarification on the uses of canva

 ## chatGPT